andrewasheridan/hera_sandbox/aas/experiments/README.md

-# convolutional_network
+# experiments

  - see `_Convolutional_Networks.ipynb`

- - TODO : Add example for classifer with tensorboard output confusion matrix
+ - TODO : Write this document.
+And other things